paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_6)=
 ## Combined approach

-The discussion of statistical methods and Physics of Failure so far has focused on the application of each of them as a standalone method, making use of probabilistic {term}`failure mechanisms <Failure mechanism>` modelling *or* statistical data on observed failures.
+The discussion of {term}`statistical methods <Statistical method>` and {term}`Physics of Failure <Physics of failure>` so far has focused on the application of each of them as a standalone method, making use of probabilistic {term}`failure mechanisms <Failure mechanism>` modelling *or* statistical data on observed failures.
 Both methods have their strengths and limitations and can sometimes be difficult to apply in a specific context.

-The basic idea of the combined approach is to make use of all available information, combining suitable failure data with Physics of Failure modelling to derive models that are backed both by the available statistics and by the consideration of the driving {term}`failure mechanisms <Failure mechanism>` and the associated contributing factors.
+The basic idea of the combined approach is to make use of all available information, combining suitable failure data with {term}`Physics of Failure <Physics of failure>` modelling to derive models that are backed both by the available statistics and by the consideration of the driving {term}`failure mechanisms <Failure mechanism>` and the associated contributing factors.
 Two different approaches are distinguished in this handbook:

--   Bayesian updating of Physics of Failure models, using relevant failure data
+-   Bayesian updating of {term}`Physics of Failure <Physics of failure>` models, using relevant failure data

--   Statistical base failure rates with multiplicative factors derived from the Physics of Failure
+-   Statistical base failure rates with multiplicative factors derived from the {term}`Physics of Failure <Physics of failure>`

-The first approach, using Bayesian updating, uses Physics of Failure considerations to derive a prior reliability estimate, which is then updated using statistical data in order to reduce {term}`model uncertainty <Model uncertainty>` and to derive more realistic results.
+The first approach, using Bayesian updating, uses {term}`Physics of Failure <Physics of failure>` considerations to derive a prior reliability estimate, which is then updated using statistical data in order to reduce {term}`model uncertainty <Model uncertainty>` and to derive more realistic results.
 Bayesian methods for model updating are discussed more detail in {numref}`method_7` of this handbook.

-The second approach uses statistical methods in order to establish a fixed "base failure rate" for a certain item or family of items, and the Physics of Failure is then used to determine acceleration factors depending on the considered design, its use conditions and the environment.
+The second approach uses {term}`statistical methods <Statistical method>` in order to establish a fixed "base failure rate" for a certain item or family of items, and the {term}`Physics of Failure <Physics of failure>` is then used to determine acceleration factors depending on the considered design, its use conditions and the environment.
 Models based on this approach are provided e.g. in the FIDES guide {cite:t}`method-UTE-C80-811` , which is considered as a basis for EEE reliability prediction in this handbook ({numref}`sec_eee_handbook`), or in the NSWC handbook for Mechanical reliability prediction {cite:t}`method-NSWC-11` , see {numref}`sec_mech_handbook` for discussion.

-Among the two approaches, the Bayesian approach is generally preferred from an uncertainty quantification point of view, as it allows to consistently account for the amount of information provided by statistics and Physics of Failure (e.g. sample size of the failure data used for updating, degree of belief in the {term}`failure mechanism <Failure mechanism>` modelling).
+Among the two approaches, the Bayesian approach is generally preferred from an uncertainty quantification point of view, as it allows to consistently account for the amount of information provided by statistics and {term}`Physics of Failure <Physics of failure>` (e.g. sample size of the failure data used for updating, degree of belief in the {term}`failure mechanism <Failure mechanism>` modelling).
 However, the Bayesian approach may sometimes be difficult to apply in practice, e.g. if aggregated failure rate data is available from a different field of application, but the underlying data that could be used in a Bayesian framework cannot be accessed.
 In this case, the second approach with statistical base failure rates "tuned" to fit the specific application with the aid of multiplicative PoF factors may be the method of choice from a practical point of view.

 (method_6_7)=
 ## Process for the development of new models

-A major requirement for the sustainability of a reliability prediction methodology is the possibility to account for technological development.
+A major requirement for the sustainability of a {term}`reliability prediction methodology <Reliability prediction methodology>` is the possibility to account for technological development.
 Apart from model updating, which is discussed in {numref}`method_7`, this also requires the development of completely new reliability prediction models when innovative technologies are used.
 The purpose of the present section is to provide practical guidance for the development of such new models, making use of the inputs and methods discussed above in consistency with the philosophy of this handbook.

 It should be noted that the process provided herein is not restricted to innovative technologies -- It can be used for any application where the existing models cannot be used or do not cover the required scope, whether in terms of technology, use conditions, or failure root causes.